Cohabitation agreement (living together agreement)

 - separate ownership of assets of each partner for example properties, bank accounts etc.

 - Jointly owned property and its division in case the relationship breaks up or joint debts to be paid off.

-It does not try to tell you what is best for you, but to steer and guide you into considering and dealing with the most important issues.
-It covers arrangements about your home, business assets, who owns what, everything about money - and even provisional children arrangements.
+It does not try to tell you what is best for you, but it steers and guide you into considering and dealing with the most important issues.
+It can cover arrangements about your home, business assets, who owns what, everything about money - and even provisional children arrangements.

 - How you deal with your house or flat

 - If you or your partner have any children from previous relationships and what will be the children arrangements - now and on termination

 - What happens if / when you separate

 - What one of you might pay to the other for self and children